kemalyst/kemalyst/README.md

   adapter pg

   sql_mapping({
-    name: ["VARCHAR(255)", String],
+    name: String,
-    body: ["TEXT", String]
+    body: String
   })

 end
 ```
 The mapping will automatically create the id, created_at and updated_at column
 mapping that follows the active_record convention in Rails.

 There are several methods that are provided in the model.
-- self.drop - DROP table...
-- self.create - CREATE table...
 - self.clear - DELETE from table
-- self.migrate = Add/Update columns to match model definition
-- self.prune - Remove any undefined fields from the database
 - save - Insert or Update depending on if ID is set
-- destroy - DELETE FROM table WHERE id = this.id
+- destroy - DELETE FROM table WHERE id = :id
 - all(where) SELECT * FROM table #{WHERE clause};"
-- find(id) - SELECT * FROM table WHERE id = this.id LIMIT 1;"
+- find(id) - SELECT * FROM table WHERE id = :id LIMIT 1;"
+- find_by(field, value) - SELECT * FROM table WHERE field = :value LIMIT 1;"

 You can find more details at [Kemalyst Model](https://github.com/drujensen/kemalyst-model)